Neural network reconstruction of the dense matter equation of state from neutron star observables: TOV-Solver Network

 \section{TOV-Solver Network}

-In this section, we describe the \texttt{TOV-Solver Network} devised for our work.
-The network is built on the supervised learning scheme with the purpose of efficiently solving the TOV equations, i.e, to obtain the M-R curve from an arbitrary EoS.
-We therefore set EoSs as the input to the network and train it to output their corresponding M-R sequences.
+This section describes the \texttt{TOV-Solver Network} devised for the present work.
+The network is built on a supervised learning scheme with the purpose of efficiently solving the TOV equations, i.e. to obtain the M-R curve from an arbitrary EoS.
+We therefore set the EoSs as the input to the network and train the network to output the corresponding M-R sequences.
 The training and validation of the \texttt{TOV-Solver Network} demands sufficient data.
 In the following subsections, we provide information on the data-generation process implemented in our study.
-Subsection~\ref{poly-eos} is devoted to the preparation of polytropic EoSs, \ref{tov-eq} to the TOV equations and their solutions, and \ref{tov-net-res} to the training of \texttt{TOV-Solver Network} and subsequent investigation of its performance .
+Subsection~\ref{poly-eos} is devoted to the preparation of polytropic EoSs, subsection~\ref{tov-eq} to the TOV equations and their solutions, and subsection~\ref{tov-net-res} to the training of the \texttt{TOV-Solver Network} and subsequent investigation of its performance.